sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 It is deployed in its own Google Cloud Project and is maintained by the Developer Experience team.
 This is very much a collaborative effort and any help to improve it is welcomed.

-> :bulb: There are zero alerting enabled on that instance, you are on your own and are expected to reach out for help if you notice something erratical with the deployment itself.
+> :bulb: There are zero alerting enabled on that instance, you are on your own and are expected to reach out for help if you notice something erratic with the deployment itself.

 ## TL;DR to conduct a test

-> :warning: Do not ever populate that instance with customer data. **Only use open source or synthetic data.**
+> :warning: Under no circumastances should the instance ever be populated with customer data. **Only use open source or synthetic data.**

 1. Have access to the Google Project: TODO
 2. Be familiar with our Observability stack.